Lake City, Colorado

 For a small town Lake City has a nice selection of accommodations, restaurants and retail shops.
 Accommodations include B&B’s, small motels, lodges and cabins in town and at Lake San Cristobal.
 There are also a variety of homes and apartments available as vacation rentals.

 People who prefer camping will find five campgrounds in the Uncompahgre and Gunnison National Forests near Lake City.
 There is also the county-owned Wupperman Campground at Lake San Cristobal, located on the east side of the lake.
-A list of the other public camping facilities can be found here.
+For a list of other public camping facilities got to the Lake City website.
 There are also a number of private campgrounds and RV parks in the area.

 Your first stop in town should be the Visitor Center on 800 Gunnison Avenue, where you can pick up a map, learn about current conditions and get advice on recreation activities and nearby attractions.
 For groceries the only game in town is the Country Store Grocery at 916 N State Highway 149, which carries the basics needed to assemble a meal.